William G. Walker

-William Graham Walker (born June 1, 1935) is a United States Foreign Service diplomat who served as the US ambassador to El Salvador and as the head of the Kosovo Verification Mission.
+William Graham Walker (born June 1, 1935) is a United States Foreign Service diplomat who served as the US ambassador to El Salvador and as the head of the controversial Kosovo Verification Mission.

 Political career

-Walker was born in Kearny, New Jersey.
-As an undergraduate, he studied Architecture and Political Science at the University of Southern California and University of California, Los Angeles (UCLA).
+Walker was born in Kearny, New Jersey, and moved with his family to Santa Monica, California in his junior high school years.
+He later attended Santa Monica High School.
+He studied architecture at the University of Southern California, until joining the United States Army for two years, after which he enrolled at the University of California, Los Angeles (UCLA) to finish his undergraduate work, majoring in political science.
 He received an M.A. in Latin American Studies from UCLA in 1969.
 Walker joined the Foreign Service in 1961.

 As a Foreign Service officer, he has served mostly in Latin America, notably in Bolivia, Brazil, El Salvador, Honduras, Peru, Domestically, he has served on the Argentina desk at the US State Department, and with the Environmental Protection Agency in San Francisco.
 He was a Foreign Service Inspector in the Office of the Inspector General from 1978 to 1980 and State Department Fellow at the Council on Foreign Relations in New York City from 1977 to 1988.

 From 1985 to 1988, he served as Deputy Assistant Secretary of State in the Bureau of Inter-American Affairs, with responsibility for relations with Central America and Panama.
 By coincidence, he shares his name with a historical soldier of fortune who in the 19th century attempted to conquer parts of Central America (and was ultimately executed).
 From 1988 to 1992, he served as Ambassador to El Salvador.
 He was the Vice President of the National Defense University in Washington, D.C. between 1994 and 1997.